Burlington Arcade

 Burlington Arcade opened on 20 March 1819.
 From the outset, it positioned itself as an elegant and exclusive upmarket shopping venue, with shops offering luxury goods.
 It was one of London's earliest covered shopping arcades and one of several such arcades constructed in Western Europe in the early 19th century.
 (Other examples of grand shopping arcades include Covered passages of Paris, Palais Royal in Paris (opened in 1784); Passage de Feydeau in Paris (opened in 1791), Galeries Royales Saint-Hubert in Brussels and The Passage in St. Petersburg, the Galleria Umberto I in Naples, and the Galleria Vittorio Emanuele II in Milan (1878).)

 The original arcade consisted of a single straight top-lit walkway lined with 72 small two-storey units.
 Some units have been combined, reducing the number of shops to around 40.
 The Piccadilly façade, with sculptures carved by Benjamin Clemens, a professor of sculpture at the Royal College of Art, was added in 1911.

 The arcade is patrolled by beadles in traditional uniforms, including top hats and frock coats.
 The original beadles were all former members of Lord George Cavendish's regiment, the 10th Royal Hussars.
 The arcade maintains Regency decorum by banning singing, humming, hurrying, and "behaving boisterously."
+Whistling is also banned in Burlington Arcade due to its original use as a signal to pickpockets.
+Only three people have been exempted from the ban: Sir Paul McCartney, a 12 year old boy named Jayden who was granted the exemption after getting a good report at school, and Geert Chatrou, a three time world whistling champion.

 The present tenants include a range of clothing, footwear, and accessory shops, art and antique dealers, and the jewellers and dealers in antique silver for which the Arcade is best known.